LaendleEnergy/LaendleEnergy.github.io/index.md

 **Paper Prototype** (31.10.2023)

 - Button placement guide (?)
-  o Define primary / secondary buttons o "Third" unimportant subordinate buttons only as text links
+  - Define primary / secondary buttons
+  - "Third" unimportant subordinate buttons only as text links
 - Home page:
-  o Information / benefits, what the application does, why you should use the application o Designed as a landing page:
+  - Information / benefits, what the application does, why you should use the application
+  - Designed as a landing page:
-   Problem description
+    - Problem description
-   Problem solution
+    - Problem solution
-   1 sentence is sufficient
+    - 1 sentence is sufficient
 - Registration page:
-  o Password criteria?
-None defined so far o (Username must be unique) -> Name instead of username.
-When is the check carried out? o If the user name is used, suggest another user name when clicking on it?
+  - Password criteria?
+None defined so far
+  - (Username must be unique) -> Name instead of username.
+When is the check carried out?
+  - If the user name is used, suggest another user name when clicking on it?
-- Electricity tariff selection page: o Step display, where you are in the registration process o Electricity provider dropdown (initially only with vkw) o Introduce a meter number check to see if it already exists
+- Electricity tariff selection page:
+  - Step display, where you are in the registration process
+  - Electricity provider dropdown (initially only with vkw)
+  - Introduce a meter number check to see if it already exists
 - Home page:
-  o Introduce comparison diagram (how much have I saved / consumed more in comparison) o Pay attention to axis descriptions o Use terminology of target persons o Arrangement of diagrams: Display important diagrams first, e.g. if saving electricity is important, display electricity costs and savings first o Create diagram Process: Define target.
+  - Introduce comparison diagram (how much have I saved / consumed more in comparison)
+  - Pay attention to axis descriptions
+  - Use terminology of target persons
+  - Arrangement of diagrams: Display important diagrams first, e.g. if saving electricity is important, display electricity costs and savings first
+  - Create diagram Process: Define target.
 Which metrics are available to me for the target.
-Define exactly what the diagram should show -> Implementation via Gold Query Metrics model.
+Define exactly what the diagram should show -> Implementation via Goal Query Metrics model.
 - Labeling page:
-  o Label name: "Assign consumption" o Color the curve / area when selecting the time period so that consumption is easier to see o Revise the time axis- Competition page o Edit button should only be visible to the admin o In the ranking list, write how often you have labeled o Create a button for labeling from the ranking list o Highlight benefit for labeling o Overview dialog for the missing first place such as "Hey Walter, assign 5 more labels to get the pizza 😀" o Rename navigation button: instead of "Comparison" something else, e.g. "Household members ranking", "Reward"?
+   Label name: "Assign consumption"
+   Color the curve / area when selecting the time period so that consumption is easier to see
+  - Revise the time axis- Competition page
+  - Edit button should only be visible to the admin
+  - In the ranking list, write how often you have labeled
+  - Create a button for labeling from the ranking list
+  - Highlight benefit for labeling
+  - Overview dialog for the missing first place such as "Hey Walter, assign 5 more labels to get the pizza 😀"
+  - Rename navigation button: instead of "Comparison" something else, e.g. "Household members ranking", "Reward"?
 - Personal information page
-  o Save highly sensitive data securelyo Mark optional fields o Mark page explicitly as optional implementation o Add an additional password field for repetition o Delete account stands out too much as a subordinate button Perhaps only as a text link with color coding (no red!)o Group data between account, contact and household data On the same or a separate page?- Current members pageo Highlight optional fieldso Rename to household members instead of just memberso Highlight household members and profile difference- Create your own profileo More information Which household have I been invited to Previously known information Highlight benefit againo "Join household" instead of "Create profile" as a button- Devices pageo Overview of appliances directly on the appliance page
+  - Save highly sensitive data securelyo Mark optional fields
+  - Mark page explicitly as optional implementation
+  - Add an additional password field for repetition
+  - Delete account stands out too much as a subordinate button Perhaps only as a text link with color coding (no red!)o Group data between account, contact and household data On the same or a separate page?- Current members pageo Highlight optional fieldso Rename to household members instead of just memberso Highlight household members and profile difference
+- Create your own profile
+  - More information
+    - Which household have I been invited to Previously known information
+    - Highlight benefit againo "Join household" instead of "Create profile" as a button- Devices pageo Overview of appliances directly on the appliance page
 - Energy efficiency diagram
-  o Sell this as a benefit when registering o Display devices with "catch-up requirements" first o Perhaps display several appliances at the same time (e.g. 5 worst performing) o Highlight the difference between appliance category(/type) and appliance label
+  - Sell this as a benefit when registering
+  - Display devices with "catch-up requirements" first
+  - Perhaps display several appliances at the same time (e.g. 5 worst performing)
+  - Highlight the difference between appliance category(/type) and appliance label
 - Electricity saving page
-  o Optional: Suggestions for saving electricity o Possibly place tariff recommendation under consumption, as it is not really part of the "Save electricity" tab o Define whether the focus is on saving electricity or money o Report button placement debatable (because it does not only belong to electricity saving) o Describe what a report is
+  - Optional: Suggestions for saving electricity
+  - Possibly place tariff recommendation under consumption, as it is not really part of the "Save electricity" tab
+  - Define whether the focus is on saving electricity or money
+  - Report button placement debatable (because it does not only belong to electricity saving)
+  - Describe what a report is
-- Electricity consumption page:o Alternating presentation of energy and costs o Insert tariff recommendation there o Cost diagrams with tariff dropdown
+- Electricity consumption page:o Alternating presentation of energy and costs
+  - Insert tariff recommendation there
+  - Cost diagrams with tariff dropdown
 ---

 ### 1.5.
 Web (Daniel Rotter) <a name="daniel"></a>